[new- I just added text instructions for a more complex kute-uchi braid—called Genji Uchi—at the bottom of this post.]

 The good thing about a wordpress.com blog like this one—compared to a website or a wordpress.org install—is that aside from being

-free [no longer quite true, after the upgrades I've added, but the basic plan I had for the first couple years was free], it also means I don’t have to understand anything about web design, html, etc. Basically all I needed to know how to do to set it up was to read directions and type.
+free [no longer quite true, now that I've upgraded], it also means I don’t have to understand anything about web design, html, etc. Basically all I needed to know how to do to set it up was to read directions and type.
 If you are thinking of starting your own blog, google the difference between wordpress.com and wordpress.org, there’s a huge difference!
 Only wordpress.com gives you a prefab, functioning site.
 Plus it gives you much better visibility and rating in online searches than your own self-hosted wordpress.org install would—a not-very-well-known but very significant advantage.

 I’ve ended up liking the blog format, even for an information-based site.
 Since it’s just a blog, I didn’t feel that all the pieces had to be in place when I “unveiled” it.
 Instead, I’m building and organizing it as I go…